ryjen/libcoda-db/README.md

 Coding Style
 ============

 I don't like camel case classes/structs/methods/functions in c++.
 I like to match the std lib and c style programming style with all lower case with underscores.
 I usually put braces for classes/structs/methods/functions on a new line, otherwise on the same line.
-Globals, constants, enums are uppercase underscored.  private member variables end with an open underscore.
+Globals, constants, enums are uppercase underscored.
+Private member variables end with an open underscore.

 Model
 =====